 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The fund financial statements provide detailed information about the most significant funds - not the City as a whole.
 The City Council establishes funds to help control and manage money for particular purposes or to show that it is meeting legal responsibilities for using certain taxes, grants, and other money.
-The City has three main set of funds - (1) the General Fund, (2) special revenue funds for the Municipal Aid and (3) a proprietary fund, which consists of the business-type activities of the City's Revolving Loan Fund.
+The City has three main sets of funds - (1) the General Fund, (2) special revenue funds for the Municipal Aid and (3) a proprietary fund, which consists of the business-type activities of the City's Revolving Loan Fund.

 The City's basic services are reported in the governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The modified accrual basis allows certain revenues to be recognized before actually received.
 The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.
-We describe the relationship (or differences) between governmental funds in a reconciliation of the fund financial statements.
+We describe the relationship (or differences) between governmental activities (reported in the statement of net position and the statement of activities) and governmental funds in a reconciliation of the fund financial statements.
 The full accrual accounting method is used for reporting on the City's proprietary fund.